AvivEngelberg/Classifying-IoT-Traffic/README.md

 4. "Tested Traffic": Directory in which tested traffic traces files are stored.

 ## After your first run
-Make sure to create a directory for each candidate device in your network inside the working directory, and **make sure to name them like this: "device1", "device2", etc**.
+Make sure to create a directory for each candidate device in your network inside the working directory, and to name them like this: "device1", "device2", etc.

 Inside each device's directory put its learning traffic traces files (either ".pcap" or ".pcapang" files), i.e., traces related to the device's outbound traffic.

 Inside the "Tested Traffic" directory put the tested traffic traces files that you want to examine.

+**Use identical duration time for every tested trace.
+For the recommended duration times of the traces, refer to [arXiv Preprint](https://arxiv.org/abs/2110.11188).**

 ## Creating Simulation Files